-Datubo is the owner of an outpatient mental health medical group, Georgia Outreach LLC.
-He serves on the board outreach committee where he gets to put his passions to use connecting people and people groups.
-He says, "People are all we have so the more we are open to connecting the more growth there is."
+Vice Chair - Datubo is the owner of an outpatient mental health medical group, Georgia Outreach LLC.
+He is passionate about connecting people and groups.
+He says, "People are all we have so the more we are open to connecting, the more growth there is."
 Tuba is also an avid outdoor enthusiast and foodie for life, which explains his love for the farmers market.
+He currently serves on our Farm Truck 912 Committee.

 Carrie is a primary science teacher at Savannah Country Day School and entrepreneur with Rodan and Fields.
 Growing up, she was an avid gardener alongside her grandparents.
 She has been connected to local food scene by being a regular patron at farmers markets in the north and serving years in an Americorp Sustainable Agricultural program.
 Presently, she shares what she has learned regarding food with kids at school.
 She says, "students crave the connection to food and nature and I look forward to fostering pathways for this connection to branch throughout the city of Savannah."